kovidgoyal/kitty/docs/kittens/themes.rst

 ========================

-The themes kitten allows you to easily change color themes, from a collection of over two hundred pre-built themes available at `kitty-themes
+The themes kitten allows you to easily change color themes, from a collection of over three hundred pre-built themes available at `kitty-themes
 <https://github.com/kovidgoyal/kitty-themes>`_.
 To use it, simply run::

     kitty +kitten themes